blakescodedump/blakescodedump/README.md

-Hi, I made this for the sake of a portfolio for future work, as I want to show that my skills to employers and other that may be curious of my abilities.
+Hi, I made this account for the sake of a portfolio for future work, as I want to show that my skills to employers and other that may be curious of my abilities.

 I'll fill this thing up once I start uploading.
 Probably going to do some website-related work for now.